onaraighl/hydroDynInstability/CouetteFlow/README.md

 This directory contains a Chebyshev collocation method to compute the eigenvalues of the Orr-Sommerfeld equation in case of <b>Couette Flow</b>.
+The Couette flow is covered in <b>Section 4.5.1</b> of the reference textbook.

 The code structure is a little bit complicated.
 Calls to the core solver `OS_sover.m` are handled by various wrap-around functions, supported by:

 * `fix_all_parameters.m`
 * `get_u.m`